Dr Bill Chaudhry

 - Anderson RH, Henderson DJ, Chaudhry B. Development and maintenance of the arterial valves.
 European Heart Journal 2017, 38(9), 687-689.

 - Richardson R, Eley L, Donald-Wilson C, Davis J, Curley N, Alqahtani A, Murphy L, Anderson RH, Henderson DJ, Chaudhry B. Development and maturation of the fibrous components of the arterial roots in the mouse heart.
-Journal of Anatomy 2017.
-In Press.
+Journal of Anatomy 2017, Epub ahead of print.

 - Piatek MJ, Henderson V, Fearn A, Chaudhry B, Werner A. Ectopically expressed Slc34a2a sense-antisense transcripts cause a cerebellar phenotype in zebrafish embryos depending on RNA complementarity and Dicer.
 PLoS ONE 2017, 12(5), e0178219.